Superyacht Refit with In-House Yard Control

 Refit Experience Across 30-120m Superyachts

-Package range changes the job.
-A repaint route, a systems-led renewal and a mixed technical-interior period do not create the same access, protection, sequencing or close-out pressure.
-The yard has to absorb that difference without losing control of the project.
+The work changes a lot with scope.
+A topside repaint, a systems-led refit and a mixed technical-and-interior period don't put the same pressure on access, protection, sequencing or close-out.
+The yard has to take that on without losing the schedule.

 KRM Refit Delivery Sequence